 A player is allowed to receive coaching from a fellow teammate who has been designated as the coach prior to the start of each match.
 Only one coach may be designated for each player's match and may not be changed during that match unless approved by the opposing team.
 The player or team coach for each team is entitled to call two (2) "time-outs" per game, lasting no more than one-minute each.
 Once a time out has been called, both players can communicate with their coach during that time out.
 Players that are a two (2) level handicap, receive two (2) one (1) minute time outs and unlimited assistance with their coach however, the coach cannot approach the table except during an official time out.
 However the player must still execute their shot within the 45 second shot clock or it will be deemed one of their time outs.
 If a time out is called or inferred by either the coach or player, a timeout must be taken and the player is still charged with the timeout.
 If no time outs are available to that player the first offense will be a verbal warning the second offense will be a ball-inhand foul.
 The third offense will be a loss of game.
-The fourth is loss of match
+The fourth is loss of match.

 During a time-out, the coach may not disrupt any balls on the table or mark the playing area of the table.
 Doing so constitutes a foul and the opponent is entitled to cue ball-in-hand.
-In a ball in hand situation the coach may not place the cue ball, if he/she does the opponent may ask that the shooter pick up the cue ball and replace it.
+In a ball in hand situation the coach may not place the cue ball, if he/she does it is a foul and ball in hand to the opponent.

 The coach may not use a cue stick or any other object other than their hand to line the shot up for their player.
 The coach must leave the table prior to the execution of the shot.
-The first offense for any of the above is a verbal warning.
+The first offense, should either of these instances happen, is a verbal warning.
 The second and subsequent is a ball in hand foul.